 The cornerstone of giving your brand a personality is letting your authentic and human self shine and reflecting it in your copy.
 Rishi emphasizes that if your brand is a quirky one, go ahead and ensure your copy reflects that.
 However, if that is not the case, do not force quirkiness in your copy (even if it improves conversion rates), it’s fake.

 The bottom line is that buyers’ purchase decisions are more often than not driven by emotion and are based on likeability.
-They are drawn to brands that are not afraid of showcasing their authentic personality to their customers, and as a brand, the closer you are to being your authentic self, the higher are your chances of striking a chord with your audience.
+They are drawn to brands that are not afraid of showcasing their authentic personality to their customers.
+As a brand, the closer you are to being your authentic self, the higher your chances of striking a chord with your audience are higher.

 Copywriting for a B2B business: Does the same checklist hold true?

-Rishi believes that as long as you are selling to humans, whether it’s a committee of humans or it’s an individual, the same principles of copywriting apply.
-While there are certain aspects that would inadvertently require modification for a B2B environment, the fundamentals of the checklist remain the same.
+Rishi believes that as long as you are selling to humans, whether it’s a committee of humans or an individual, the same copywriting principles apply.
+While certain aspects would inadvertently require modification for a B2B environment, the fundamentals of the checklist remain the same.
 You are still addressing a human in a different context, and therefore, it majorly boils down to fitting the checklist pointers in context for your brand and figuring out what works best for you.